debenol1/covercard/README.md

 	20:54:57.312 [main] DEBUG ch.framsteg.io.ccid.covercard.Launcher - [1] terminals found
 	20:54:57.312 [main] DEBUG ch.framsteg.io.ccid.covercard.Launcher - ACS ACR39U ICC Reader 00 00

-Copy the compiled binaries to the destination folder.
-First plug in the physical Card Terminal.
-Then start the CCID daemon by running the following command:

-	java -jar /DESTINATION_FOLDER/ccid/ccid.jar

-The generated logs are stored in the relative subfolder **logs**

-	/DESTINATION_PATH/ccid/logs/application-YYYYMMDD.log

-The installation of the java binaries is done. **IMPORTANT: connect the card terminal now**
+Insert an insurance card into the terminal, you should see the card number in the active Window.
+Press Ctrl C to stop the CCID Controler.
+Now we need to create the startup script

 ## Create CCID startup script
 Create a file under /DESTINATION_FOLDER/ccid by running the following command: